 I just wanted a peek.

 As I pushed my toddler in his stroller around our new neighborhood, I noticed a crowded parking lot at the elementary school.
-On a Saturday, what goings-on would beckon kids to go to school?
+What goings-on would beckon kids to go to school on a Saturday?
 Being curious, we navigated toward the doors.

-I saw the desire in his eyes to join the community.
+His gaze captured the excitement of a child longing to join the community.
 But we didn’t.
 He wasn’t ready and neither was I. I just wanted a peek.
 Steering the stroller in a u-turn, we made our way back out the door.

 Every parent reflects on the twilight zone moments of parenting.
 How do the days appear so long and the years short?
 How do you find yourself surprised by the quick pace of scheduling the rituals of senior year when you have known about them coming for nearly thirteen years?

 Finding peace in that tension between enjoying a peek and trying to be fully prepared for the transitions in your child’s life can be a challenge.

 Yet, comfort can be found in the reminder that our children are not ours completely.
 God is fully aware of who they are and where they need to go.
 We are blessed to help steer them and get peeks into those milestones along the way.

 “So he went back to Nazareth with them, and lived obediently with them.
 His mother held these things dearly, deep within herself.
 And Jesus matured, growing up in both body and spirit, blessed by both God and people.”
 Luke 2:51-52.

 I will be thankful for the peeks; finding comfort that God sees the whole view.